Will Ferrell & Adam McKay End Longtime Producing Partnership

 In 2007, McKay and Ferrell also co-founded the comedy website Funny or Die, which features original content that usually winds up going viral online.
 The site’s first video, “The Landlord,” featuring McKay’s then 2-year-old daughter, Pearl, swearing at Ferrell while asking for the rent, became an overnight sensation.
 Funny or Die is also known for Zach Galifianakis’ hilarious Between Two Ferns interview show, among other videos.

-Currently, in production under the Gary Sanchez banner, according to The Hollywood Reporter, is the Jennifer Lopez film about strippers, Hustlers, and the Netflix movie Eurovision, in which Ferrell is slated to star in.
+Currently, in production under the Gary Sanchez banner, according to The Hollywood Reporter, is the Jennifer Lopez’s film about strippers, Hustlers, and the Netflix movie Eurovision, in which Ferrell is slated to star in.

 There is no word yet about the new projects each plans to pursue since the split is a brand-new decision.

 McKay has been interested in political-based movies in recent years.
-For 2015’s The Big Short, he directed the film and co-wrote the screenplay, which won him an Oscar for best adapted screenplay.
+For 2015’s The Big Short, he directed the film and co-wrote the screenplay, which won him an Oscar for best-adapted screenplay.
 He also directed and wrote the screenplay for the 2018 movie Vice, which won several major trophies this past awards season.
 As an individual, McKay scored awards for writing and/or directing the film from the Detroit Film Critics Society, the Los Angeles Online Film Critics Society, and the St. Louis Gateway Film Critics Association.

 “Thank you to everyone who collaborated with us for 13 years.
 Proud of the stuff we got to work on and most of all, the amazing people we worked with.
 Also excited for new stuff to come…,” McKay wrote on Twitter.